BLENDING WITH COLOURS – THE ECLECTIC STYLE

 October 10, 2018

-The eclectic style may be well defined as a selection of colours which appears in various other styles the best.
+The eclectic style may be well defined as a selection of colors which appears in various other styles the best.
 It is a collection of elements which has been gathered from different sources and put together into a different style.
 However, this does not mean that this style is easy to create or replicate.
-Mixing & matching elements from different styles is not as easy as it seems.
+Mixing & matching elements from different styles are not as easy as it seems.
 Simply taking the elements which you may like the best in each and every style and randomly throwing them here and there is not enough.
 It is important to be very moderate when creating different contrasts and to create a balanced design.
 The idea is to create something that represents your style & what you are basically.
-An eclectic interior design is explained and distinguished by various contrasts and designs.
+Eclectic interior design is explained and distinguished by various contrasts and designs.

-Consider Every Piece’s worth
+1. Consider Every Piece’s worth

-Before you start with decorating, be very specific of each single piece you want in the room.
+Before you start with decorating, be very specific of every single piece you want in the room.
 Is it worth or what its style is.
 Even if a room does not look too perfect, then it should still be put together.
 Eclectic does not mean throwing lots of random pieces here and there.

-Choose Balancing Items
+2. Choose Balancing Items

 You can place some identical pieces in the room to help you balance the eclectic styles.
 These items can create harmony, balance and link different parts of the room together.
 An example would be two identical coffee table or draperies.

 It is not necessary that everything should match.
 Play with a contrast in the room.
-This can include and indulge mixing hot and cold colours, such as with a pink sofa and a green one, or adding a refurbished piece of furniture to a sleek, polished room.
+This can include and indulge mixing hot and cold colors, such as with a pink sofa and a green one, or adding a refurbished piece of furniture to a sleek, polished room.
 This contrast becomes an interesting part of your décor.

-Keep the Basics Neutral
+4. Keep the Basics Neutral

-Match Colours or Fabrics
+5. Match Colours or Fabrics